XiaoshiZ/ysmiles.com/_posts/2017-03-02-Zero-Dimensional-Organic-Tin-Halide-Perovskites.md

 ---
 layout:     post
 title:      "[Some information] Highly Luminescent Bulk Quantum Materials Based on Zero-Dimensional Organic Tin Halide Perovskites"
-subtitle:   "If you are interested in this paper, those information might be helpful to you."
+subtitle:   "If you are interested in this paper, these infomation you might want to know."
 author:     "Smiles"
 date:       2017-03-02 00:48
 header-img: